deamorim2/sdbs/EN-US/geometries.rst

 The street network for New York (``nyc_streets``) was loaded earlier in the workshop.
 This dataset contains details such as name, and type.
 A single real world street may consist of many linestrings, each representing a segment of road with different attributes.

-The following SQL query will return the geometry associated with one linestring (in the :command:`ST_AsText` column).
+The following SQL query will return the geometry associated with one linestring (in the `ST_AsText` column).

 .. code-block:: sql